No3371/TLD-QoL/Readme.md

         - Confirm units: units to transfer, hours to read, etc.
         - "Take It" when inspecting item
         - I don't know if I miss something...

+- **Container Open Time Tweak**
+    - Scale the time to open a searched container

+- **Container Search Time Tweak**
+    - Scale the time to search a container by items
+    - For example: by default, it cost 20% of original time per item, so a container with 3 items cost 60% of original time to search